cozy/cozy.github.io/src/tutorials/selfhosting/administration/office.md

     sudo -i -u postgres psql -c "CREATE USER onlyoffice WITH password '${OO_DB_PASS}';" sudo -i -u postgres psql -c "GRANT ALL privileges ON DATABASE onlyoffice TO onlyoffice;"

+Check the version of PostgreSQL that is installed on your system.

+    psql --version

-If you are using postgreSQL 15 or above (on Debian 12 for example), grant onlyoffice user the permission to create table in the `public` schema
+If you are using **PostgreSQL 15 or above** (on Debian 12 for example), you need to grant onlyoffice user the permission to create tables in the `public` schema

     sudo -i -u postgres psql -c "GRANT CREATE ON SCHEMA public TO onlyoffice;" onlyoffice